Single-Location

 | A | * | Your Server IP |

-The wildcard (*) record enables status page subdomains like status.yourdomain.com.
+The wildcard (*) record enables default status page URLs like abc123.example.com.

 Cloudflare Users: Set SSL/TLS mode to "Full" or "Full (Strict)".